 Understanding Facebook’s approach to content

-These days Facebook’s algorithm changes mean that organic reach – i.e. the total number of people who were shown your content for free – has plummeted.
+These days Facebook’s algorithm changes mean that organic reach (external link)– i.e. the total number of people who were shown your content for free – has plummeted.
 The harsh reality is that only a tiny minority of your fans, 6% or even less, will actually be seeing what you post.

 Unless you are getting Likes, Clicks, Comments and Shares, which many Facebook pages and posts don’t, then you are pretty much wasting your time.